 An annual didactic grade point average will be used as the central measure of academic performance.
 It is calculated from all didactic courses from a particular professional year.
 Grades earned in courses taken prior to matriculation in the professional program, grades earned for courses taken at another institution while enrolled in the professional program, and grades earned for courses taken at the College in a more advanced professional year than that in which the student is enrolled, are not included in the calculation of this annual grade point average.

-Students who have one, two or three "F/WF" grades in a quarter will be reviewed by the Student Promotion and Graduation Committee and will be either dismissed or will be placed in an extended program.
-The extended program year must take place in the year immediately following and the student will be required to repeat all the courses in which the grades of "F/WF" were received.
+Students who have one, two or three "F" grades in a quarter will be reviewed by the Student Promotion and Graduation Committee and will be either dismissed or will be placed in an extended program.
+The extended program year must take place in the year immediately following and the student will be required to repeat all the courses in which the grades of "F" were received.
 The student may be required to repeat courses that would serve to enhance the mastery of optometry knowledge, skills techniques, and concepts and that are deemed critical for success in the Doctor of Optometry curriculum.
 A student is allowed to go through an extended program only once.
-To be returned to good academic standing, a student must raise his/her annual grade point average to 2.00 or above at the end of the repeat year.
+To be returned to good academic standing, a student must raise the student's annual grade point average to 2.00 or above at the end of the repeat year.
 Such a student reenters the next professional year curriculum and resumes a full load.
 A reentering student must achieve a cumulative grade point average of 2.00 at the end of each quarter to continue at CCO.

 - Holding an office in a class, student association, fraternal, or any other student organization.